gmastrokostas/server_data_collector/README.md

 1- Purpose:
 -----------

-Collect and access at scale access server setup/environment data.
+Collect and access at scale server setup/environment data.
 Makes network, software, storage, hardware audits of the servers easy and fast.

 Data is collected with Ansible, processed with Python and uploaded to a PostgreSQL database.